vmelfx/it_hillel_python_basic_meleshchenko_CLI_currency/README.md

-# Cli currency exchange rates
+# CLI currency exchange rates

 ## Description
 Application for obtaining exchange rates for grivna to other specified currency on a specific date